Skip to Content

 ● On Hardwood:

-• Dark Spots: Although this may just be a part of the wood’s natural pattern, it may also be the presence of mold or mildew.
+• Dark Spots: Although this may be a part of the wood’s natural pattern, it may also be the presence of mold or mildew on the surface of the wood.

-• Cupping: if the floor planks have dips and raised edges, then it’s likely damaged.
+• Cupping: It’s likely damaged if the floor planks have dips and raised edges.

 • Buckling: if floor planks have collapsed or have been completely removed from the floor underneath.